civicrm/civicrm-user-guide/docs/initial-set-up/permissions-and-access-control.md

     User** screen where you can change their **Role** to change their level of access.

-### Financial Permissions
+### Financial Type Permissions

-By default, access to Contribution data is controlled by the **access CiviContribute**, **edit contributions** and **delete in CiviContribute** permissions.
+By default, access to Contribution data is controlled by the **access CiviContribute**, **edit contributions** and **delete in CiviContribute** permissions, and these permissions apply to all contributions, regardless of financial type.

-Sometimes a more fine-grained approach is needed to control access to contributions by financial type.
-For example, a user may need to deal with event payments but should not have access to donations.
+If you need more control, you can use the following steps to set different permissions for different contributions based on their financial type:

+1. Begin with CiviCRM installed within Drupal, Backdrop, or WordPress.
+(This feature is not yet available for Joomla.)
-This enable this, go to **Administer** > **CiviContribute** > **CiviContribute Component Settings** and tick the box **Enable Access Control by Financial Type**
+1. Go to **Administer** > **CiviContribute** > **CiviContribute Component Settings**.
+1. Check the box to **Enable Access Control by Financial Type**.

-This setting adds a 'view', 'edit' and 'delete' permission for every financial type to the CMS permissions which can be assigned to the appropriate CMS roles.
+1. Edit your CMS permissions and see that CiviCRM has added a 'view', 'edit' and 'delete' permission for every financial type.
+Assign these permissions as needed.

-[At the time of writing, this does not work in Joomla!]
+For example, you may wish to use this feature to allow some users to manage event payments without being able to see any of the data about donations.

 ### Anonymous and Authenticated roles